 Home remodeling trends—both in terms of what’s in and what’s out—don’t have to influence all your decisions when you’re upgrading your kitchen in Northern Virginia, but they can provide helpful inspiration on what style you want.
 Being aware of impractical design trends and what has fallen out of style can also give you direction when you’re developing the scope of work for your kitchen project.

 Now we are not saying that you cannot have ANY white in the kitchen or else you are outdated.
 Even a mostly-white kitchen can be very stylish.
 It's the all-white design that is falling out of style.
 Once considered the standard for kitchen design, the all-white option—with white flooring, white countertops, white cabinets, and white fixtures—has become a bit passé after being overdone for the past decade.
 That doesn’t mean you should forego white for certain fixtures or architectural elements in your kitchen, but you shouldn’t be nervous about embracing other colors for your remodel.
-Grays and dark blue are appealing options for kitchen cabinetry, and various shades of green are trending in 2021.
+Grays and dark blue are appealing options for kitchen cabinetry, and various shades of green are now trending .
 Richer, moodier hues and natural wood tones are also worth considering.

 Another outdated home design trend is the use of industrial-style lighting in the kitchen.
 The industrial style has a unique look, and part of that is oversized and sturdy metal lighting fixtures, Edison light bulbs and other distinctive vintage accents.
 However, the taste for this design style is on the decline as homeowners more fully embrace sleeker, minimalist alternatives.